ESG Management

 • Internal control risks identified through the internal control system

-2. 2.Determination of responses and status confirmation (annually in the first quarter) (see (2) in diagram below)
+2. 2.Identification of risks and material issues and determination of responses and status confirmation (once annually, in principle) (see (2) and (3) in diagram below)

-Under the guidance of the departments in charge at ENEOS Holdings, the relevant departments and principal operating companies work together in a cross-functional manner to develop and implement responses for the identified risks and material issues.
+The Executive Council identifies risks and material issues, and under the guidance of the departments in charge at ENEOS Holdings, the relevant departments and principal operating companies work together in a cross-functional manner to develop and implement responses for the identified risks and material issues.

 The Executive Council discusses business opportunities when it deliberates on the Medium-Term Management Plan and fiscal year business plans, as well as the budgets based on these plans.

 5. 5.
-Sharing with Group companies (as needed) (see (5) in diagram below)
+Sharing with Group companies (as needed) (see (6) in diagram below)

 ENEOS Group ESG Management Structure